hazelcast/hazelcast-cpp-client/README.md

 };
 ```

-Note that the serializer `getHazelcastTypeId` method must must return a unique id as Hazelcast will use it to lookup the `MusicianSerializer` while it deserializes the object.
+Note that the serializer `getHazelcastTypeId` method must return a unique `id` as Hazelcast will use it to lookup the `MusicianSerializer` while it deserializes the object.

 Now the last required step is to register the `MusicianSerializer` to the configuration.

 **Programmatic Configuration:**